open-telemetry/opentelemetry-go/website_docs/getting-started.md

 ### Configure and run a local collector

-First, write the following collector configuration code into `/tmp/`:
+First, write the following collector configuration code into the `/tmp/` directory on your local machine:

 ```yaml
 # /tmp/otel-collector-config.yaml